 An Order of the Appeal Tribunal shall take effect as from the date thereof unless the Appeal Tribunal, in its absolute discretion, directs that it shall take effect as from some other date (not being earlier than the date of the Order appealed against) as shall be specified in the Order.

-Notice of any finding or Order of the Appeal Tribunal shall as soon as practicable be given to the Appellant and (if there is one) to the Complainant and the Investigation Committee and shall include the grounds of appeal upheld or dismissed and the reasons therefor.
+Notice of any finding or Order of the Appeal Tribunal shall as soon as practicable be given to the Appellant and (if there is one) to the Complainant and the Investigation Committee.